anet-be/mlua/README.md

 ```

 MLua is implemented as a shared library mlua.so which also embeds Lua and the Lua library.
 There is no need to install Lua separately.

+Instead of installing to the system, you can also install files into a local folder ready for deployment using `make install local`.

 ### Explanation